Phani-LP/OOPS/README.md

 <h4>Dynamic Polymorphism or Run Time Polymorphism:</h4> If the polymorphism occurs during execution of the program then it is called Dynamic Polymorphism.:
 Example: Method Overriding

+### Encapsulation:
+desc

+## Name Mangling:
+Name Mangling can be used to access private data in { own class objects, subclasses & subclass objects }.
+Rule: Min 2 underscores before and maximum one underscore after the name of data or method.
+Ex: __data_, __data, ___data, ect.,